-- Once you are no longer using the original deployment, delete the subscription (otherwise, if it is a for-pay subscription, it will continue to incur charges).
+- Once you are no longer using the original deployment, delete it (otherwise, if it is a for-pay subscription, it will continue to incur charges).

 Using mongodump and mongorestore

-To manually change from one plan to another, you can use the mongodump and mongorestore commands to move your data from one plan to another.
-After you have completed the migration of data and are no longer using the original deployment, delete the subscription (otherwise, if it is a for-pay subscription, it will continue to incur charges).
+To manually change from one plan to another, you can use the mongodump and mongorestore commands to move your data from one deployment to another.
+After you have completed the migration of data and are no longer using the original deployment, delete it (otherwise, if it is a for-pay subscription, it will continue to incur charges).